-The goal of the intervention is to have the pilot in question agree to a professional substance abuse evaluation; it is not to try and get the subject to admit that they are chemically dependent.
-The diagnosis will be made, or not made, as a result of the evaluation following the intervention.
+The goal of the intervention is to have the pilot in question agree to a professional substance abuse evaluation/formal assessment.
+It is not to try and get the subject to admit that s/he is chemically dependent.
+The diagnosis will be made, or not made, as a result of the evaluation/assessment by a medical professional following the intervention.

 Interventions are intended to interrupt the progression of chemical dependency disease.
 There are several types of intervention that can be conducted.
 The type that is used is largely dependent on the people involved in the intervention and the amount of information available.
 A useful way to examine the different types is to look at each as it relates to the participants involved.
 In all cases, it is imperative the intervention be led by someone who is trained in interventions.
 Usually, this means using a health care professional trained in substance abuse to lead, coordinate, and facilitate the event.

 The “classic” intervention consists of family members and is conducted by an “interventionist,” i.e. a trained therapist.
 Family members often have the greatest amount of information indicating a possible problem with chemical misuse.
 They are also emotionally significant to the person being intervened upon.
 In recent years, the use of classic interventions has decreased as it requires many hours to prepare and is normally highly emotionally charged.

 Today, this type of intervention is almost exclusively conducted off company property and rarely includes the direct involvement of company supervisors.
 A union representative may be in attendance, but are normally there for peer support and to assure the subject that his or her job is safe and that there are benefits available.